Financial-Times/upp-provisioners/content-jenkins-provisioner/README.md

 - Find the new instance in the EC2 console.
 If it is running, stop the instance.

-- Detach the existing volume from the instance.
+- Detach the existing volume from the instance and delete it.

 - Attach the new snapshot-created volume to `/dev/xvda`.